-The Federal Cultural Foundation’s International Museum Fellowship programme offers museums and public collections in Germany the opportunity to hire young, top-level foreign researchers and curators to work at their organizations.
+The Federal Cultural Foundation’s International Museum Fellowship programme offered museums and public collections in Germany the opportunity to hire young, top-level foreign researchers and curators to work at their organizations.

-The goal of the fellowship programme is to encourage museums in Germany to internationalise their themes, working methods and orientation, and to explore new forms of presentation and cooperation.
-The programme also aims to improve intercultural competence within the museums themselves, as well as strengthen international networks between scientists, curators and museologists.
+The goal of the fellowship programme was to encourage museums in Germany to internationalise their themes, working methods and orientation, and to explore new forms of presentation and cooperation.
+The programme also aimed to improve intercultural competence within the museums themselves, as well as strengthen international networks between scientists, curators and museologists.

-For the fellows – outstanding young researchers, curators or museologists who already have initial working experience – this programme offers them the chance to gain further professional experience at a German museum, become acquainted with the latest scientific and methodological developments in his/her field in Germany, and establish contacts to colleagues and institutional partners for possible international joint ventures in the future.
-The fellowship holder will oversee a project under the supervision of a mentor, who works in a responsible position at the museum.
-Applying her or his relevant expertise, the fellowship holder will carry out independently the project related to the main areas of the museum’s exhibition, research and collection activities.
+For the fellows – outstanding young researchers and curators who already had initial working experience – this programme offered them the chance to gain further professional experience at a German museum during 18 months, become acquainted with the latest scientific and methodological developments in his/her field in Germany, and establish contacts to colleagues and institutional partners for possible international joint ventures in the future.
+The fellowship holder has been overseen a project under the supervision of a mentor, who works in a responsible position at the museum.
+Applying her or his relevant expertise, the fellowship holder carried out independently the project related to the main areas of the museum’s exhibition, research and collection activities.